 Guest 3 — Age 41

 Guest had a history of insulin-dependant diabetes, asthma, and hip problems.
 In 2001, he developed renal failure and went on to receive a kidney transplant.
 He suffered adverse reactions to the transplant, developing multiple complications.
 At the time he applied for help, he was back on dialysis.
-The guest was separated from his wife and received disability, but it wasn’t enough to cover his bills.
-He requested help with his health insurance premium, telephone bill, and car payment.
+He was separated from his wife and received disability, but it wasn’t enough to cover his bills.
+He requested help with his health insurance premiums, telephone bill, and car payment.

 Guest 4 — Age 55

 Guest was assaulted by a patient at work.
-With severe injuries to her back, she was determined to be permanently disabled.
-Later that year, guest’s husband was diagnosed with multiple sclerosis.
+With severe injuries to her back, she became permanently disabled.
+Later that year, her husband was diagnosed with multiple sclerosis.
 With medical bills piling up, and her bank account diminishing, she applied for help with mortgage payments so that she could keep up with her bills until Social Security Disability was approved.

 Gust 5 — Age 57

-Guest suffers from degenerative joint disease.
-In 2003, he fell at work and required hip replacement surgery.
-Since that time, he has struggled to attain SSD and Worker’s Comp.
-When he applied for assistance, he had used up his savings and is just getting by on what he is receiving in assistance from his family.
+Guest suffered from degenerative joint disease and fell on the job.
+He required hip replacement surgery, but he struggled to attain SSD and Worker’s Comp.
+When he applied for assistance, he had used up his savings and was getting by on assistance from family.
 He requested help to pay his telephone bill and utilities until he was able to find a desk job.

-Nurses House helped nearly 300 nurses in the past three years, with grants totaling more than$300,000.
-That's an admirable record, but the truth is, we can't keep pace with the ever-increasing demand.
-With current levels of charitable giving, we can only help about half the nurses who seek our assistance.
+Nurses House has helped over 300 nurses in the past three years, with grants totaling more than $350,000.
+That's an admirable record, but the truth is, we struggle to keep pace with the ever-increasing demand.
 Nurses House depends on contributions from nurses and friends nationwide.
 Click here to read about recent fundraising events that provided much needed assistance for nurses in need.